dzichonka/reveal.js/methodology.md

 </section>

+Note: Here are the main DevOps principles:

+Collaboration — break the wall between Dev and Ops

+Automation — don’t do the same boring thing twice

+Continuous Improvement — test, learn, improve

+Customer Focus — deliver what people really want

+Build with purpose — understand why the product exists

 ## Project Estimation Techniques

 In Agile processes, it's important to **track tasks, deadlines, and team progress**.
 This helps monitor workload, focus on priorities, and run effective retrospectives.

+Note: To make all this work, we need to track what we’re doing.

 ### Popular tools: